Blucera/demo-winjob/README.md

-# WinSupport
+# WinJob
-## Customer Support AI Agent, Tekedia
+## Job Market Place and Job Suggestor, Tekedia

-WinSupport is a powerful AI agent that takes your business information in a form of PDF and based on content answer your customers.
-No need for manual customer support when Winsupport can handle customer fast and 24/7
+Win Job is a powerful Job marketplace that use the power of AI to analyize user resume, based on the resume It finds the best job suited for the user to apply.

 ## Features
-- Upload your custom knowledge, No size limit
+- Manage Jobs
-- Chat Screen to query from provided PDF
+- Upload your resume
-- Multiple PDF supported
+- See Suggested Jobs